How to buy Italian train tickets online

 Reserving Italian train tickets before your trip to Italy prevents you from getting stranded, as they are frequently sold-out in high season periods

-(1) Go to the official national Italian railway website, at this address you will find the page in English:
+(1) Go to the official national Italian railway website, at this address you will find the page in English (please open it in a different page in order to keep reading also this page):

 http://www.trenitalia.com/cms/v/index.jsp?vgnextoid=ad1ce14114bc9110VgnVCM10000080a3e90aRCRD

-(3) In the search engine, select also the *time* (hour, in the system) you would like to depart, and naturally *allow leeway time* for you to reach the train station from your accommodation or from where you will find yourself (for ex. from the airport to the train station).
+(4) In the search engine, select also the *time* (hour, in the system) you would like to depart, and naturally *allow leeway time* for you to reach the train station from your accommodation or where from you will find yourself (for ex. from the airport to the train station).

-(4) Of all possible trains, we suggest that you select the FRECCIAROSSA ("RedArrow" in Italian), and Eurostar (acronym ES).
+(5) Of all possible trains, we suggest that you select the FRECCIAROSSA ("RedArrow" in Italian), and Eurostar (acronym ES).
 They are very fast trains.
 All others (Intercity or IC, InterRegionale or IR etc.) are rather slow.
-The FrecciaRossa (RedArrow) is a superfast train, competing time-wise with air flights: it brings you for ex. from Milan to Rome (600 Km.) in approximately 3 hours.
-It costs less than airplane tickets, and it brings you right in city centers.
+The FrecciaRossa (RedArrow) is a superfast train, competing time-wise with air flights: it brings you for ex. from Milan to Rome (600 Km.) in approximately 3 hours, and from Florence to Rome in 1 hour and a half (all other trains will take 3-4 hours).
+It costs less than airplanes, and it brings you right in the city centers.
 Also the Eurostar is very fast, and has reasonable prices.
 It should be your choice for mid-range distances, for example from Florence or from Venice to Rome.
-The other trains are very inexpensive compared to other European countries, but they are slow.
-Consider them only for short distances (for ex. daily excursions out of town, or to reach small towns from big towns etc.).
+Italian trains are very inexpensive compared to other European countries, and are generally a lot faster.
+The Frecciarossa and Eurostar are also elegant and most comfortable (interrnet Wi-FI, electric socket to plug PCs etc.).

-(4) Once you have filled out the onlne form, In the following window, select "number of tickets" - of course depending on the number of persons in your party - and regarding the fare select "BASE", as it is the best applied.
-We suggest that you buy 2nd class tickets, as it is comfortable and will bring you nevertheless to your destination.
-First class tickets are expensive, probably the only advantage is that the carriages are the nearest ones you find when you reach the train track at the train station, so you will have to walk less to reach them - however frequently also second class carriages are near.
+TIP: We suggest that you buy 2nd class tickets, as 2nd class is comfortable and will bring you all the same to your destination.
+First class tickets are expensive, probably the only advantage is that the carriages are the nearest ones you find when you reach the train track at the train station, so you will have to walk less to reach them - however frequently the opposite occurs!

 Back to Rome guide